-Afterwards, we systematically enumerated the different combinations of initiator and non-initiator devices, compromised and uncompromised users and devices, and user physical access in a setting of maximum two users and four devices.
+Afterward finding the five attack variants by formal verification, we systematically enumerated the different combinations of initiator and non-initiator devices, compromised and uncompromised users and devices, and user physical access in a setting of maximum two users and four devices.
 This analysis confirmed that, after removing impossible and equivalent cases, the five attack variants remain.
 Increasing the number of users and devices does not seem to give raise to any new types of attacks because there is maximum that can be involved in a single pairing.

-4.2 Modelling device bootstrapping
+5.2.
+Modelling device bootstrapping